prosyslab-classroom/llvm-primer/data-structure.md

 #### Instructions within a Block
 A block is a sequence of non-jump instructions.
-API function `instr_begin` returns the first position of a given basic block and `instr_succ` returns the next position of a given instruction.
+API function `Llvm.instr_begin` returns the first position of a given basic block and `Llvm.instr_succ` returns the next position of a given instruction.
 A position is either "before an instruction" or "at the end of block".

 #### Handling `icmp`
-Given an `icmp` instruction, API `icmp_predicate` returns the predicate with a type of [Icmp.t](https://llvm.moe/ocaml/Llvm.Icmp.html).
+Given an `icmp` instruction, API `Llvm.icmp_predicate` returns the predicate with a type of [Icmp.t](https://llvm.moe/ocaml/Llvm.Icmp.html).